PhCourau/Stabilizing_selection_on_a_polygenic_trait/README.md

 To generate Figure S2 (illustrating time-averaging), run the file slowfast.py.

-To generate Figure S3 (illustrating the breakdown for small mutation rates), first run
+To generate Figure S5 (illustrating the breakdown for small mutation rates), first run
         mkdir breakdown_smallmut/sims_L100_N500
 Then run breakdown_smallmut/save_simulations.py and breakdown_smallmut/save_simulations2.py (in parallel, this goes faster).
 This generates the simulations to fill up breakdown_smallmut/sims_L100_N500/.
 Then run breakdown_smallmut/plot_th_vs_sim.py

-To generate Figure S4 (illustrating the breakdown when the distribution of alpha has heavy tails), first run
+To generate Figure S6 (illustrating the breakdown when the distribution of alpha has heavy tails), first run
         mkdir pareto/sims_L100
 Then run pareto/save_simulations.py followed by pareto/plot_th_vs_sim.py

+To generate Figure S7 (illustrating the breakdown of the Ornstein-Uhlenbeck dynamics for the trait mean), use the same procedure as to generate Figure 3.

 ## Concerning the other files
 The file simulate_population.py contains the code to simulate the individual-based model.